top of page

 C: You have great fortune (glares admiringly at F) - my lord - to have your man and your terrifying char to guard against sundry rustic phenomenonae willy-nillyingly interfering between yourself and attempted leaps into immortality - or your bathtub - why, I oft have lost reams of exquisite stuff by a stray nesting pigeon or a squawking milkmaid laid flat in the mud

-B(exhales, with force): Damned if quiet and solitude is not something for which I ache, my dear Coleridge (the sound of smashing decanters is heard from the floor above) - oh, good god - Fletcher?! - where is my brandy??
+B(exhales, with force): Damned if quiet and solitude is not something for which I ache, my dear Coleridge (the sound of smashing decanters is heard from the floor above) - oh, good god - Fletcher?! - where is my Brandy??

 B: What?
-No! - Mr. Coleridge! come down from that fort!
+No! - Mr. Coleridge!
+Come down from that fort!

 C lands ably

-B(holds C firmly by the shoulders): Mr. Coleridge! - focus!!
-Murray calls tomorrow - I shall discuss with him the publishing of the “Christabel" - if you wish it - and Kinnaird may call re. his commission - if he's not overly occupied in measuring actresses and ballarinas
+B(holds C firmly by the shoulders): Mr. Coleridge! - you must focus!!
+Murray calls tomorrow - I shall discuss with him the publishing of the “Christabel” - if you wish it - and Kinnaird may call re. his commission - if he’s not overly occupied in measuring actresses and ballarinas

-B falls on to C's fort - supposes his loaded Mantons would make admirable cannons for same
+B falls onto C’s fort - supposes his loaded Mantons would make admirable cannons for same

 x